-Blood samples were collected for centrifugation (3000 rpm, 10 min) after removing eyeballs, with serum stored at -80 °C. Fresh kidney tissue (50 mg) was homogenized on ice using a tissue homogenizer, and the ratio of homogenization was chosen to be 10%, equivalent to 1 g of tissue and 9 mL of homogenization solution, and PBS was selected as the homogenization solution (pH 7.2 - 7.4, concentration of 0.01 mol/L) to centrifuge at 5000 rpm for 15 min and extract the supernatant.
+Blood samples were collected for centrifugation (3000 rpm, 10 min) after removing eveballs, with serum stored at -80 °C. Fresh kidney tissue (50 mg) was homogenized on ice using a tissue homogenizer, and the ratio of homogenization was chosen to be 10 %, equivalent to 1 g of tissue and 9 mL of homogenization solution, and PBS was selected as the homogenization solution (pH = 7.2 - 7.4, concentration of 0.01 mol/L) to centrifuge at 5000 rpm for 15 min and extract the supernatant.
 With the serum or renal tissue supernatant sample collected, ELISA kits (R & D Systems, Minneapolis, USA) were applied to measure ox-LDL, TNF-a, IL-6, IL-1β, and IL-18.
-In detail, 0.1 mL diluted test sample was added to the coated reaction wells separately, set the sample standing at 37 °C for one hour.

-Then the sample was added with the HRPconjugated antibody after washing, set to stand for another hour, washed again, added with the substrate, and set to stand for 30 min at room temperature.
+In details, 0.1 mL diluted test sample was added to the coated reaction wells separately, and the sample was kept standing at 37 °C for one hour.
+Then the sample was added with the HRP-conjugated antibody after washing, and allowed to stand for another hour, washed again, added with the substrate, and set to stand for 30 min at room temperature.
 Afterwards, the reaction was terminated by adding stopping solution.
-The absorbance of samples wad recorded at 450 nm with a micro-plate reader (Bio-Tek ELX800, Bio-The Tek.
-Biotek Winooski.
-VT.
-USA). absorbance values of the control tube and test tube were measured separately, and the ratio was calculated to obtain the sample content of the test antigen.
+The absorbance of samples was recorded at 450 nm with a micro-plate reader (Bio-Tek ELX800, Bio-Tek, Biotek Winooski, VT, USA).
+The absorbance values of the control tube and test tube were measured separately, and the ratio was calculated to obtain the sample content of the test antigen.